 After 2 days, I took a bus north to Sucre.
 Was chaotic as there were 2 buses and they were trying to put people on one and their baggage on the other.
 I got on bus to find that another guy had the same seat number and they switched me to the other vehicle.
 Old man with one eye sat next to me.
 At a relief stop he went to pee but didn’t manage to get his pants down first.
 Had a wet streak all the way down his pants-leg and stunk the rest of the trip.

-Although the capital, Sucre was very quiet.
+Although the capital of Bolivia, Sucre was very quiet.
 The only local entertainment seemed to be video arcades and the few recommended bars were empty.
 I visited a church my guidebook claimed is one of the gems of Latin America but I found it nothing other than big.
 I felt bored so I grabbed a bus back south to Potosi and changed for Tarija.
 The road was crumbling and traveling on it actually scared me more than the so-called “highway of death” I experienced a few weeks later.
 I found the climate in Tarija pleasant, sunny and warm and everything was green; the people seemed happy and prosperous but there was not much to see.
 After 2 days I caught a flight east to Santa Cruz.

 Santa Cruz, even more so than Tarija, is much lower altitude than the highlands and was hot and humid, a real change from most of the places I had been.
 Despite the nearly tropical climate, I didn’t see many outdoor cafes and few restaurants at all.
 I looked into excursions around Santa Cruz but most seemed to be to places hundreds of kilometers away or one need to have their own vehicle.